Skip to main content

 Grass snake

-The snake you're most likely to see near canals and other wetland areas.
-Grass snakes are often found by water, where they hunt amphibians and fish, but you might also see them in grassland and gardens.
-They are non-venomous, greenish in colour, and can grow quite large – sometimes over a metre in length.
+Grass snakes are the snake you're most likely to see near canals and other wetland areas.
+Grass snakes are often found by water, where they hunt amphibians and fish, but you might also see them in grassland, gardens and other habitats across the UK.

 Grass snake swims away through shaded water, towards a fallen branch.
 Grass snake